What Does a Superior Court Judge Do?

 Superior courts can hear a wide range of claims, and the state usually determines the caseload of each judge.
 In New York, for example, the supreme court judges hear the most basic types of cases, which are usually heard in smaller courts in other states.
 If a position in the clerk’s office becomes vacant, North Carolina’s senior resident on the superior court appoints people to fill it.
 For redistricting cases, the senior resident may form a three-judge panel in exceptional circumstances.

-Delaware’s superior court used to only hear civil cases, but since 1951, when their judicial system was reorganized, they can now hear criminal cases that were previously handled the Court of General Sessions and the Court of Oyer and Terminer.
+Delaware’s superior court used to only hear civil cases, but since 1951, when their judicial system was reorganized, they can now hear criminal cases that were previously handled by the Court of General Sessions and the Court of Oyer and Terminer.
 The Court of Oyer and Terminer is an independent commission that adjudicates all treasons, felonies, and misdemeanors.
 After it was abolished in 1951, the superior court judge took over the majority of the criminal court cases.
-The superior court in Delaware, like the majority of the United States, has the authority to investigate misdeeds justices of the peace, sheriffs, coroners, and clerks.
+The superior court in Delaware, like the majority of the United States, has the authority to investigate misdeeds by justices of the peace, sheriffs, coroners, and clerks.
 In most places, superior courts are also involved in delinquent tax cases.